 You are currently enrolled at Johnson & Wales in Charlotte.
 How did you decide this was the right school for you?

 Originally I wanted to attend CIA, the Culinary Institute of America.
-But after being selected as a finalist in Johnson & Wales University’s National Top Teen Chef culinary competition, I knew I made the right choice in selecting Johnson & Wales as the best culinary school for me.
+But after being selected as a finalist in Johnson & Wales University's National Top Teen Chef culinary competition, I knew I made the right choice in selecting Johnson & Wales as my best culinary school.